Approximating fixed size quantum correlations in polynomial time: Constrained separability problems

-Roughly speaking, \autoref{lem:approximate_quantum_de_finetti} states that even under the additional assumption of linear constraints a hierarchy of outer approximations is working to approximate \eqref{eq:optimization_task}.
-Even more so, it provides an upper bound on the distance of the $n-$extendable state to a separable state.
+Roughly speaking, \autoref{lem:approximate_quantum_de_finetti} states that even under the additional assumption of linear constraints a hierarchy of outer approximations can be used to approximate \eqref{eq:optimization_task}.
+Even more so, it provides an upper bound on the distance of the $n$-extendable state to a separable state.
 Importantly, each state in the separable state decomposition also adheres to the linear constraints.
 Using this de Finetti theorem, the constrained bilinear optimization problem \eqref{eq:optimization_task} can be relaxed to an SDP corresponding to an optimization over an outer approximation of the set of separable states yielding an upper bound on \eqref{eq:optimization_task}.
-Concretely, one obtains a hierarchy of SDP relaxations indexed in the (symmetric) extension $n$ of $\rho_{AB_1^n}$ with respect to $A$ (i.e. approximating $\rho_{AB}\in $ Sep$(A:B)$ with $n$-extendable states $\rho_{AB_1^n}$).
-The following theorem specifies this hierarchy and quantifies its rate of convergence.
+Concretely, one obtains a hierarchy of SDP relaxations indexed by the (symmetric) extension level $n$ of $\rho_{AB_1^n}$ with respect to $A$ (i.e.\ approximating $\rho_{AB}\in\text{Sep}(A\,{:}\,B)$ with $n$-extendable states $\rho_{AB_1^n}$).
+The following proposition specifies this hierarchy and quantifies its rate of convergence.

 \begin{proposition}[Hierarchy of SDP relaxations] Identify $B_1:=B$, i.e. $\rho_{AB}=\rho_{AB_1}=\Tr_{B_2^n}\left(\rho_{AB_1^n}\right)$.
-The level $n$ SDP relaxation of $\mathbf{cSEP(G)}$ is given by
+The level $n$ SDP relaxation of $\mathrm{cSEP}(G)$ is given by

-subject to \begin{multicols}{2} \begin{enumerate} \item $\rho_{AB_1^n}\succeq 0$ and $\Tr[\rho_{AB_1^n}]=1$, \item $\rho_{AB_1^n} = U_{B_1^n}^T(\sigma)\left(\rho_{AB_1^n}\right) U_{B_1^n}(\sigma) \quad \forall\sigma\in S_n$, \item $\Theta_{A_L\rightarrow C_{A_L}}\lrbracket{\rho_{AB_1^n}} = W_{C_{A_L}}\otimes\rho_{A_RB_1^n}$, \item $\Omega_{A\rightarrow A}\lrbracket{\rho_{AB_1^n}}=\rho_{AB_1^n}$, \item $\Upsilon_{\lrbracket{B_L}_n\rightarrow C_{B_L}}\lrbracket{\rho_{B_1^n}} = K_{C_{B_L}}\otimes \rho_{B_1^{n-1}\lrbracket{B_R}_n}$, \item $\Xi_{B_n\rightarrow B_n}\lrbracket{\rho_{B_1^n}}=\rho_{B_1^n}$, \end{enumerate} \end{multicols} yielding a sequence of upper bounds on $cSEP(G)$ converging from above with $n\rightarrow\infty$, i.e.
+subject to \begin{multicols}{2} \begin{enumerate} \item $\rho_{AB_1^n}\succeq 0$ and $\Tr[\rho_{AB_1^n}]=1$, \item $\rho_{AB_1^n} = U_{B_1^n}^T(\sigma)\left(\rho_{AB_1^n}\right) U_{B_1^n}(\sigma) \quad \forall\sigma\in S_n$, \item $\Theta_{A_L\rightarrow C_{A_L}}\lrbracket{\rho_{AB_1^n}} = W_{C_{A_L}}\otimes\rho_{A_RB_1^n}$, \item $\Omega_{A\rightarrow A}\lrbracket{\rho_{AB_1^n}}=\rho_{AB_1^n}$, \item $\Upsilon_{\lrbracket{B_L}_n\rightarrow C_{B_L}}\lrbracket{\rho_{B_1^n}} = K_{C_{B_L}}\otimes \rho_{B_1^{n-1}\lrbracket{B_R}_n}$, \item $\Xi_{B_n\rightarrow B_n}\lrbracket{\rho_{B_1^n}}=\rho_{B_1^n}$, \end{enumerate} \end{multicols} yielding a sequence of upper bounds on $\mathrm{cSEP}(G)$ converging from above with $n\rightarrow\infty$, i.e.\